 Preservation and Restoration

-Office of the Provincial Government of Lower Austria, Department of Art and Culture
+Office of the Lower Austrian Federal Government, Department of Art and Culture

 A-3100 St. Pölten, Kulturdepot, Schanze 5

 Dipl.
 Rest (Univ.)
 Franziska Butze-Rios, specialised in paper, photography, new media

 Dipl.
 Rest.
 (Univ.)
 Christina Schaaf-Fundneider, specialised in paintings, polychrome sculptures and preventive conservation

 The Conservation and Restoration department is responsible for the care and maintenance of roughly 6.5 million objects currently held by the State Collections of Lower Austria.
 The collections consist of historically and artistically significant works of European art and culture, including everyday objects.
 Drawn from the most diverse periods of several thousand years of history up to the present day, they are the cultural memory of the province.

 An interdisciplinary team of experts with various areas of expertise develops long-term conservation strategies and storage concepts for the respective collection areas, but also tailored solutions for individual objects.
 Their goal is to ensure that as many people and generations as possible have an opportunity to experience and discover art, culture, and the context of past epochs with a wide range of diverse, well-preserved objects.